 Life’s been all about the dogs ever since.

-The team is made up of everything from sledge dogs in training to retirees, and they all have one thing in common: an insatiable passion for running.
+The team is made up of everything from sled dogs in training to retirees, and they all have one thing in common: an insatiable passion for running.

 Enter the wide new world of bikejoring.
-In bikejoring, a musher ditches the sledge in favour of a bike.
-Blair (and Pepé, especially) found a match in Fuel EX for this new adventure.
+In bikejoring, a musher ditches the sled in favour of a bike.
+Blair (and Pepé, especially) found a match in the Fuel EX for this new adventure.

 And as long as the dogs are running, they’re happy.